 Sleeping in Doha Airport

 Locations & Seating

-There’s plenty of seating, though most of it is fitted with armrests.
-Some Quiet Rooms have semi-reclined seats intended for sleeping, as long as your can fall asleep on your back.
+There’s plenty of seating, though most are fitted with armrests.
+Some Quiet Rooms have semi-reclined seats intended for sleeping, as long as you can fall asleep on your back.
 A few travellers tried lying on the carpet for some shuteye.
-Some were told that it is not allowed, but others had no issues from staff.
+Some were told it was not allowed, but others had no issues with staff.

 Here are good spots that travellers recommend for sleeping:

 - Quiet Rooms in Concourses A, B, and C offer lounge chairs – see Rest Zones below for more info.

 - Level 0 in Concourse C, downstairs from Gates C20-C29, has little foot traffic and some privacy – sleep in the chairs or on the carpeted floor.

 - The children’s play areas are soft and generally quiet at night.

 - The Family and TV areas at Concourses A, B, and C have a few couches.